 Partitioning – Partitioning allows clients to divide the office into different areas and spaces such as meeting rooms, private offices, reception and breakout spaces.
 When it comes to partitioning, there are now numerous options from traditional stud partitioning to glazed partitions to newer, metal grid-like wonderwall structures that divide spaces.

-Raised Floors – Raised floors are generally used within open plan workspaces and allow for effective, cable management hidden underneath the floor and routed to desk positions.
+Raised Floors – Raised floors are generally used within open-plan workspaces and allow for effective, cable management hidden underneath the floor and routed to desk positions.
 There are numerous systems and providers but generally raised floors sit on metal stilts applied to the base floor with power boxes cut out in the designated positions.
 Carpet or vinyl flooring is then usually applied to the raised floor system.

-Air Conditioning – Air con is absolutely vital to the workplace and ensuring that air quality is optimised and that the temperature is easily controlled during hot and cold weather is imperative.
+Air Conditioning – Aircon is absolutely vital to the workplace and ensuring that air quality is optimised and that the temperature is easily controlled during hot and cold weather is imperative.
 A modern air conditioning/handling unit servicing the space via grills and ducts is important to consider and can play a major role when it comes to staff wellbeing.

-Mechanical and Electrical – The mechanical and electrical or M&E as it is more frequently referred to, element of any design and fit out project pertains to the various mechanical and electrical services that your new space requires – from heating and air conditioning, to ventilation and power supply/distribution and much more.
+Mechanical and Electrical – The mechanical and electrical or M&E as it is more frequently referred to, element of any design and fit out project pertains to the various mechanical and electrical services that your new space requires – from heating and air conditioning to ventilation and power supply/distribution and much more.
 It’s a term that covers a large share of any office fit out and can also be the most expensive element once combined of any project.

 Break Out – The break out space is designed to be somewhere within the workspace where staff can relax, have a coffee and/or take their lunch.
 Nowadays. the spaces tend to be comfortable with many amenities and can also double as informal work areas away from the desk where staff can work or catch up with colleagues.

-Open Plan – This may not require a lot of explanation but the open plan is the workspace mainly populated with rows of desking and chairs, and is where staff tend to spend much of their time.
+Open Plan – This may not require a lot of explanation but the open plan is the workspace mainly populated with rows of desking and chairs and is where staff tend to spend much of their time.

 Kitchen – Again, does not require much explanation but can vary from office to office as some will have large, kitchen spaces while others may just have a simple tea-point and fridge.
-The kitchen and the breakout space have merged in many cases into just one large dynamic space but (unfortunately we think), some workplaces still have tiny, basic kitchenettes with a kettle, small fridge and nowhere to sit.
+The kitchen and the breakout space have merged in many cases into just one large dynamic space but unfortunately, we think, some workplaces still have tiny, basic kitchenettes with a kettle, small fridge and nowhere to sit.

-Meeting Rooms – No introduction required here but meeting rooms do form a major part of the office landscape and are important considerations.
+Meeting Rooms – No introduction is required here but meeting rooms do form a major part of the office landscape and are important considerations.
 Most offices will contain a large meeting room or boardroom designed for formal meetings and client discussions and also a selection of smaller meeting spaces.
-It’s important to consider how many meeting rooms you’ll actually need as they do take up alot of space.
+It’s important to consider how many meeting rooms you’ll actually need as they do take up a lot of space.

-Reception – The reception area has the ability to leave a lasting first impression on visitors and so is usually a main concern for clients who want the space to reflect their corporate identity.
+Reception – The reception area has the ability to leave a lasting first impression on visitors and so is usually the main concern for clients who want the space to reflect their corporate identity.
 Essentially the reception forms a vital part of the workplace experience and typically we spend a lot of time discussing ideas and design concepts for the reception area with clients.

 Toilets – Of course toilets and washrooms are integral elements of any office design and while not a great deal of time has traditionally been spent on designing toilet areas, this has begun to change over recent years.
-Many offices used to have dedicated visitor toilets – ‘the fancy loos’, but increasingly it has become a fundamental must have for all workplaces to have attractive (and obviously, functional) toilets.
+Many offices used to have dedicated visitor toilets – ‘the fancy loos’, but increasingly it has become a fundamental must-have for all workplaces to have attractive (and obviously, functional) toilets.

 Collaboration – The big ‘C’ was a major buzzword back in the day and caused many eyes to roll when used excessively, but nonetheless is still a vital consideration when designing any workplace.
 Design can be used to encourage collaboration by including dedicated spaces that facilitate it – small meeting hubs, soft seating areas, tall standing tables, attractive breakout space(s) and of course meeting rooms.